Tips for Maintaining a Successful Budget

 In order to be the most efficient and responsible consumer, it is important to dedicate time at the beginning of each month to create your budget.
 It is extremely unlikely that your first month's budget will be perfect, but do not feel discouraged.
-At the end of the month, look over your budget, and decide where errors were made and correct those for next month.
+At the end of the month, look over your budget, decide where errors were made, and correct those for next month.

 Stick to Your Budget

 One of the most important aspects of budgeting is being able to stay on track with your budget.
 If you budgeted one night a week to eat out, then do not be tempted to go out with your friends if you have already spent that money.
 One of the best ways to keep track of this is to get out the money you plan on spending and put it in envelopes labeled with specific categories.
 Once the envelope is out, then you do not spend any more money in that area.

 One individual's income is highly unlikely to be the exact same as another individual's.
 It is important to know where all your sources of income come from.
 Is your income irregular or does it generally stay the same?
 Is there any reason that your income might change suddenly?
 These are important questions to ask yourself when creating your budget.

 That cup of coffee that you get every day can be nice, but so is being able to eat lunch.
 The essential expenses like food and shelter are the ones that you absolutely need to live.
 Designer clothes and coffee are examples of nonessential items.
 This list of items can be great to go back to if you need to figure out where to cut costs.

 Fixed vs. Variable Expenses

 Phone bills and rent can generally be considered fixed expenses.
 This is because the amount you pay does not change from month to month.
 Items like clothing and gas vary depending on the month.
 If it is a month you know you are going to drive home more, then be sure to budget accordingly for that.